 Austin is in an area known as "Flash Flood Alley."
 Its unique combination of intense rainstorms, steep slopes, and slow-draining soils make it especially prone to severe flooding conditions.
 Floods in 1981 (Memorial Day Flood), 1991, 1998, 2001, 2010, 2013 (the "Halloween Flood"), and 2015 are reminders of the public safety and property hazards associated with flooding.
 In nearly every decade, there is a record of significant flood events.
 COA-WPD identifies and prioritizes flooding risks of the primary drainage system (the creeks) for both buildings and roadway crossings.
-In order to identify problem areas, flood problem scores are developed for all buildings in the floodplain based on their expected frequency and depth of flooding.
+To identify problem areas, flood problem scores are developed for all buildings in the floodplain based on their expected frequency and depth of flooding.
 Buildings are then combined into "clusters" based on their proximity to other buildings with flood risk and a composite score is determined for the cluster.
 Cluster scores are impacted by the number of buildings with flood risk as well as the relative flood risk to each building.
-The table below summarizes the problem areas and low-water crossings within the Shoal Creek watershed that are among the fiscal year 2019 Top 20 most severe creek flooding risk areas in the city.
-See Figure 19 for a map of these problem areas.
-Lower Shoal Creek is the top-ranked problem area in the city, with 66 buildings expected to by impacted in a 100-year event.
+The table below summarizes the problem areas and low-water crossings within the Shoal Creek watershed that are among the fiscal year 2019 Top 20 most severe creek flooding risk areas in the city, with 66 buildings expected to be impacted in a 100-year event.